 Living in Basildon now offers a host of employment opportunities.

-More investment into the town is attracting new business into the region, providing employment opportunities for residents living in Basildon.
+Basildon is attracting new businesses into the region, providing employment opportunities for local residents.

-Basildon’s location within Essex also ensures a host of work prospects.
+Its location within Essex also provides a wide range of employment opportunities.

 Essex is an economically strong county.

 Engineering, financial services, and tech companies are among the industries represented here.

 Students attending both primary and secondary schools in Basildon are very well accounted for.

 New families with young children living in Basildon will find that the town has an excellent choice of primary, secondary schools and even day nurseries to choose from.

 The best three as rated by the SchoolGuide.co.uk consist of Lee Chapel Primary School, the Phoenix Primary School and St Anne Line Catholic Junior School.